Somewhat Resilient

 This role is somewhat resilient

-Financial Risk Specialists land in "Somewhat Resilient" because AI is already handling a meaningful chunk of the routine work — think pulling and cleaning data, writing first-draft reports, and flagging compliance issues — and that shift is happening fast, with over half of risk and compliance professionals already using or testing AI tools.
-The good news is that the higher-value work, like making judgment calls on complex risks, designing risk systems, and supervising AI models to make sure they're working safely and ethically, still requires a human in the driver's seat.
+Financial Risk Specialists land in the "Somewhat Resilient" category because AI is already handling a meaningful chunk of the routine work in this field, including pulling and cleaning data, writing first-draft reports, and flagging compliance issues, but the higher-level thinking that makes this job valuable is still very much a human job.
+About 53% of risk and compliance professionals are already using or testing AI tools, and that number is climbing fast, which means the day-to-day work is genuinely shifting rather than staying the same.

 Financial Risk Spec.